-Students should speak to their academic advisors for guidance before making a request for permission to enroll in a course at another institution.
-Students will need to appeal to the academic dean's office of the course in which they wish to enroll in elsewhere.
+You should speak to your academic advisor for guidance before making a request for permission to enroll in a course at another institution.
+You will need to appeal to the academic dean's office of the course in which you wish to enroll in elsewhere.
 The Request for Permission to Study Elsewhere form can be found at registrar.gmu.edu/forms.
 If the request is approved, the Office of the University Registrar must receive the form before the course begins.
 On course completion, a sealed transcript must be sent to the Office of the University Registrar.